 Considering how many industries were so negatively impacted by this global pandemic, there is much to be thankful for as telecom continues to successfully push ahead.
 Here are just a few of the 2020 5G-related developments that will ensure 2021 efforts kick off with considerable momentum:

 Peace of mind and more time for family – 2020 has given so many of us a glimpse of how a remote or virtual work environment will impact our future lives.
 More time with friends, family, hobbies – you name it.
-As Spirent CEO Eric Updyke, “Though physical offices will remain in our foreseeable future, they no longer define how we conduct business.”
+As Spirent CEO Eric Updyke noted last month, “Though physical offices will remain in our foreseeable future, they no longer define how we conduct business.”
 In the telecom industry alone, as more carriers embrace trusted managed solutions, network automation proliferates and 5G networks introduce unprecedented resiliency, the ability to effectively manage networks from anywhere becomes possible.
 So too does a better work/life balance.

 Considering how many industries were so negatively impacted by this global pandemic, there is much to be thankful for as telecom continues to successfully push ahead.